 #6 Shipwreck Lodge

-Launching in February 2017, Shipwreck Lodge will grace the famous Skeleton Coast Central Concession of Namibia, an area covering approximately 146,600 hectares between the Hoarusib and Hoanib Rivers in the Skeleton Coast National Park, only 45 km from Möwe Bay in the Kunene Region of North-western Namibia.
+Launched in July 2018, Shipwreck Lodge graces the famous Skeleton Coast Central Concession of Namibia, an area covering approximately 146,600 hectares between the Hoarusib and Hoanib Rivers in the Skeleton Coast National Park, only 45 km from Möwe Bay in the Kunene Region of North-western Namibia.

-Guests can look forward to sundowners on the expansive restaurant deck or cooling off in the swimming pool, whilst appreciating the harshness of the desert.
+Guests can look forward to sundowners on the expansive restaurant deck or cool off in the swimming pool, whilst appreciating the harshness of the desert.

 Read more: View the Shipwreck Lodge GeoDirectory listing here.

 All of these Namibian Safari Lodges are proudly managed by Journeys Namibia – a hospitality and property management company of choice for both private and community-owned lodges that support sustainable eco-tourism and want their guests to have a personalised and authentic experience, which stems from service excellence by community employed personnel.

 For more information visit www.journeysnamibia.com